bzhanglab/AutoRT/README.md

                         Batch size for training, default is 64.
   -r2 MAX_RT, --max_rt MAX_RT
                         The maximum retention time.
 If the value is 0 (default), the maximum retention time will be automatically infered from the input training data.
+  -l MAX_LENGTH, --max_length MAX_LENGTH
+                        The length of the longest peptide to consider for modeling.
+If the value is 0 (default), it will be automatically infered from the input model file.
   -u UNIT, --unit UNIT  The unit of retention time in training data, s: second, m: minute (default).
   -sm SCALE_METHOD, --scale_method SCALE_METHOD
                         Scaling method for RT tranformation: min_max (default), mean_std and single_factor.
 This is used in training.
 Default is 'min_max'.
 The default method works well in most of cases.
 This should not be